calvin22580/Udacity-Dog-Breed-Classification/README.md

 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning
-For this project, I chose to apply transfer learning on the Pretrained Resnet50 model provided by the torchvision library.
-Resnet50 is a convolutional neural network with a total of 50 convolutional and fully connected layers.
-The model has about 25 million trainable parameters.
-The provided model is trained on the ImageNet dataset so it has learned to find some relations and insights from training on a large number of images, so using transfer learning, we can transfer the knowledge from the pretrained model and use it to enhance the model for the task of dogbreed classification without needing too much data.
+In this initiative, my choice was to employ transfer learning utilizing the pretrained Resnet50 model from the torchvision library.
+Resnet50 is a type of convolutional neural network, encompassing 50 layers that include both convolutional and fully connected types.
+This model possesses approximately 25 million parameters that can be trained.
+Originally trained on the ImageNet dataset, the model has acquired valuable understanding and insights by processing a multitude of images.
+By leveraging transfer learning, we can repurpose this pre-existing knowledge to augment our model for the specific task of classifying dog breeds, without requiring an extensive dataset.

 Hyperparameter	Type	             Range
 Learning Rate	    Continous	    interval: [0.001, 0.1]